arinjay97/IIC/Amazon Web Services/Auto Scaling of Server.md

 # AUTO SCALING OF A SERVER

-The requirements of the task are:
+The requirements of the task are
     -Serve basic Yii2 application on Apache Web Server using an EC2 instance -Configure Auto Scaling for the server whenever the load reaches 50%